Solving discrete constrained problems on de Rham complex

 \section{Introduction}

 Many systems of partial differential equations contain constraint conditions.
 For example, when solving the second-order Maxwell equation, we want the solution to satisfy the divergence-free condition $ \nabla \cdot \vu = 0 $.
-To this end, we insert a Lagrange multiplier into the equation
+To this end, a Lagrange multiplier is inserted into the equation

 Then the component in the solution that dose not satisfy the condition $ \nabla \cdot \vu = 0 $ is eliminated.
-The weak formulation for such problems is
+The weak formulation for such problems usually have the following form:

-Here $ V $ and $ Q $ are the function spaces for $ \vu $ and $ p $, respectively.
+Here, $ V $ and $ Q $ are the function spaces for $ \vu $ and $ p $, respectively.
 By constructing two proper finite element spaces $ V_h $ and $ Q_h $ for the two spaces, we obtain its discrete problem

 Usually this kind of discrete problems has poor condition.
 This results in that many existing iterative methods and preconditioning techniques that are efficient for Laplace-like problems are inefficient and even invalid for such problems.
-With some boundary conditions and domains with some special shapes, we can prove that $ \vu $ in \eqref{weak_form} and $ \vu_h $ in \eqref{discrete_weak} for the mixed Maxwell equation \eqref{mixed_Maxwell} are unique, but the terms $ b(\vu,q) $ in \eqref{weak_form} and $ b(q_h,\vu_h) $ in \eqref{discrete_weak} no longer satisfy the inf-sup condition.
-This makes its discrete system non-invertible.
+With some boundary conditions and domains with some special shapes, we can prove that the terms $ b(\vu,q) $ in \eqref{weak_form} and $ b(q_h,\vu_h) $ in \eqref{discrete_weak} no longer satisfy the inf-sup condition, but $ \vu $ in \eqref{weak_form} and $ \vu_h $ in \eqref{discrete_weak} are still unique.
+But the algebraic system is non-invertible.
 Even direct methods can not solve it.
 Thing is worse for the constrained grad-div problem